-As well as being able to commence civil proceedings for certain breaches of the Privacy Act, other enforcement options are available under the Privacy Act, namely enforceable undertakings, infringement notices and injunctions.
-The Office of the Australian Information Commissioner (OAIC) may also issue determinations requiring regulated entities to take particular action in relation to breaches.
+Other enforcement options are available under the Privacy Act, including enforceable undertakings and injunctions.
+The Office of the Australian Information Commissioner (OAIC) may also issue determinations requiring regulated entities to take particular action in relation to breaches and may award compensation.

-Proposed amendment to the Privacy Act
+Further amendments to the Privacy Act